nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/OS.md

 The McAfee article [KB90167](https://kc.mcafee.com/corporate/index?page=content&id=KB90167) states: "*Starting with the January 12th DAT (**8772**), customers who use VirusScan Enterprise (VSE) 8.8 and receive their DAT updates through ePolicy Orchestrator (ePO) will have the registry key automatically updated.*".
 McAfee article [KB90180](https://kc.mcafee.com/corporate/index?page=content&id=KB90180) documents how to create the registry value through ePolicy Orchestrator (ePO).

 ### Symantec
-SEP will create the registry value with ERASER update.
+SEP will create the registry value via the ERASER update.

 ### Microsoft
 Windows Defender Antivirus will create the registry value via signature update.
 To force creation of the registry value run **"%Program Files%\Windows Defender\MpCmdRun.exe" -SignatureUpdate** from a command prompt.

-## Install patches
-Install operating system patches using a patch deployment mechanism.

-**The patches do not fix CVE-2017-5754 (Rogue Data Cache Load), aka variant 3 and commonly referred to as Meltdown, on 32-bit operating systems.** The Microsoft [advisory](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180002) states: "*Addressing a hardware vulnerability with a software update presents significant challenges and mitigations for older operating systems that require extensive architectural changes.
-The existing 32-bit update packages listed in this advisory fully address CVE-2017-5753 and CVE-2017-5715, but do not provide protections for CVE-2017-5754 at this time.
-Microsoft is continuing to work with affected chip manufacturers and investigate the best way to provide mitigations for x86 customers, which may be provided in a future update*".

-## Create mitigation registry values
+## Create registry values to enable mitigations

 Certain registry values must exist on systems running Windows Server in order for the mitigations to be enabled.
-The registry values are not required for systems running client editions of Windows are enabled by default after the operating system patches, and firmware updates, are installed.
+The registry values are not required for systems running client editions of Windows since the mitigations are enabled by default after installing the operating system and firmware patches.
 The Microsoft [client guidance](https://support.microsoft.com/en-us/help/4073119/windows-client-guidance-for-it-pros-to-protect-against-speculative-exe) page states: "*By default, this update is enabled.
 No customer action is required to enable the fixes.
 We are providing the following registry information for completeness in the event that customers want to disable the security fixes related to CVE-2017-5715 and CVE-2017-5754 for Windows clients*".
+The registry values have no effect if the operating system patches are not installed.

 The registry values to set are:
 * Key Path: HKLM\System\CurrentControlSet\Control\Session Manager\Memory Management